ggranum/twisted-kindling/README.md

 This will find the latest versions that match the version ranges specified in the `package.json` file.

-You can update the Angular, Firebase, and AngularFire dependencies by running:
+You can update the Angular, Firebase, AngularFire and myriad other dependencies by running:

 ```
 bower update